openjournals/joss/docs/submitting.md

 - The review issue will be closed, and an automatic tweet from [@JOSS_TheOJ](https://twitter.com/JOSS_TheOJ) will announce it!

 If you want to learn more details about the review process, take a look at the [reviewer guidelines](reviewer_guidelines.html).

+## Confidential requests

+Please write admin@theoj.org with confidential matters such as retraction requests, report of misconduct, and retroactive author name changes.
+In case of a legal name change, the DOI will be unchanged and the paper will be updated to use the new name and note that a name has been changed, but without identifying the author.
+JOSS will also update CrossRef metadata.